Boro'line Maidstone: Buses

 Following the decision to convert to single deck operation, Maidstone Borough standardised on the Bedford Y series chassis, with mostly Duple bodies.
 With the advent of Boro'line, with the exception of London contracts, there was no vehicle standard for Boro'line, although double deckers returned to Maidstone under the company.
 Boro’line purchases for Maidstone were the Scania K92, DAF SB220s, Leyland Lynx, Dodge and MCW Metrorider minibuses.
 Three second hand Bristol LHs were acquired from East Kent's Ashford operations.
 Some of the second hand vehicles used for London tenders were later transferred to Maidstone, Boro'line including Leyland Nationals as well as some Volvo Ailsa B55s.

 Coaches

-Maidstone Borough purchased several Duple-bodied Bedford coaches, and in 1976 14 Leyland Leopard coaches were acquired from Nottingham (The Lilac Leopards - see liveries), allowing withdrawal of the final double deckers of Maidstone Corporation.
-As with the bus fleet, Boro’line operated a number of coach types without a standard vehicle.
+Maidstone Borough purchased several Duple-bodied Bedford coaches, and in 1976 14 Leyland Leopard coaches were acquired from Nottingham, allowing withdrawal of the final double deckers of Maidstone Corporation.
+As with the bus fleet, Boro'line operated a number of coach types without a standard vehicle.
 Some coaches were used for excursions, although many saw service in Maidstone on passenger routes, with some even fitted with bus seats.

 Several Maidstone Borough coaches received names: